Expanded ACT for Psychedelic-assisted Therapy: Integrating trauma-focused ‘parts’ work with systemic change

 • A 150 page bound manual to support you during and after the training.

-• ACT-informed Parts work to address inner conflict between your different selves
+• ACT-informed Parts work to address inner conflict between your different selves.

-• A protocol for differentiating between healthy and unhealthy self-story/narcissism
+• A protocol for differentiating between healthy and unhealthy self-story/narcissism.

 • A protocol for processing intense psychedelic experiences and re-accessing perspectives and insights from the trip.